terv569/DATA-VISUALIZATION-AND-REPORTING-PROJECT-WORK/README.md

 8. Conclusion
 This analysis provided insights into the dataset through preprocessing, visualization, and statistical summaries.
 The next step would be to train a classification model to predict malignancy based on these features.

-Comprehensive Report: Breast Cancer Classification with Machine Learning
+ Breast Cancer Classification with Machine Learning
 1. Data Preparation & Preprocessing
 1.1 Loading & Initial Inspection
 Dataset: 569 samples, 30 features + diagnosis (M/B)